Norman Willis Subdivision Plan for Hine Road in 1948

 4. The old road leading to Cullens Bridge and beyond is outlined.
 This gave Cephas John (Jack) Cullen (1891 – 1981) a way to cross the Wainuiomata River and access to his home.

-6. The upper road / track above what is now Reservoir road is outlined.
+6. The upper road / track above what is now Reservoir Road is outlined.

 7. The path of the water race is outlined.
 It appears to mostly follow the upper track / road.
-It also appears to have an outlet into the Wainuiomata River near the tributary of Skerretts Creek.

 10. According to an accompanying map, the Boys Brigade Camp is located above Sunny Grove.
 In fact, the Boys Brigade still own some land above Sunny Grove between houses at the end of the street.
 The land fans out as you head up and is in the general direction of the current Boys Brigade area accessed from the Coast Road.